How to Use Shift Bidding at Your Facility: FAQ

 - Ensure that per-diem staff are qualified for the roles that they’re filling.

-How can facilities effectively implement shift bidding?
+How can facilities effectively implement a bidding process?

-While allowing staff to bid on their own shifts can offer more flexibility, this process must be managed properly to ensure that these benefits are maximized.
+While allowing staff to bid on shifts can offer more flexibility, this process must be managed properly to ensure that these benefits are maximized.
 Here are three best practices that can help you implement a more effective bidding process:

 - Train staff on how to bid for shifts: To ensure fairness, all staff must be properly trained on how to place bids and how the bidding process works.